Code-Institute-Submissions/ryan7984-portfolio1/README.md

 ---
 ## Typography

-After trying different fonts I felt the the font which is is used in the love running project looked best on the website.
+After trying different fonts I felt the font which is used in the love running project looked best on the website.
 I like these fonts the most as they look modern and are not too formal but still look professional.

 The google fonts used are: